Class: Colorado’s Fruit Growing History

 Outcomes (you will be able to):

-Explain what brought fruit growers to Colorado, and why they chose to plant the varieties they did.
+- Explain what brought European fruit growers Colorado, and why they chose to plant the varieties they did.

-- Recall when and where Colorado’s first orchards were planted, and by whom.
+- Recall when and where Colorado’s first orchards were planted, and by what growers.

 - List Colorado’s historic fruit districts and orchard periods, and describe a characteristic of each district and period.